diced/zipline-docs/docs/uploaders/flameshot.md

 ---
+id: flameshot
-title: Flameshot (Linux) Script
+title: Flameshot (Linux, macOS)
-description: Flameshot Script
-slug: /uploaders/flameshot
 ---

-Using [flameshot](https://flameshot.org/) on linux you can pipe raw image data to a file and upload it using cURL.
+Using [flameshot](https://flameshot.org/) on Linux or macOS you can pipe raw image data to a file and upload it using cURL.
 Use the `upload.sh` from [here](/docs/uploaders/curl).
 The script below saves the raw image to a file with the date.

 ```sh title="screenshot.sh"